The WVU EM Residency aims to provide residents and students with a state of the art, evidence-based education in emergency medicine.

 What does the EBM say?

-Conference session focused upon learning to utilize the literature to answer a clinical question in an area of current controversy in Emergency Medicine.
+Conference session focused upon learning to utilize the literature to answer a clinical question in an area of current controversy in emergency medicine.
 This conference encourages active engagement with the literature in order to help residents see all sides of a clinical question.

 Core Content Lecture Series

-Lecture series focused upon mastering the core medical knowledge of Emergency Medicine
+- Lecture series focused upon mastering the core medical knowledge of emergency medicine

-Series makes sure you master the knowledge base needed to practice independently and pass your boards
+- Series makes sure you master the knowledge base needed to practice independently and pass your boards

 Between Two Ferns